nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**
  - 1a.
 The format for the save file is invalid.
     - 1a1.
+McGymmy shows an error message.
+ - 1b.
+The path to the save file is invalid.
+    - 1b1.
+McGymmy shows an error message.

+Use case ends.
+    - 1a1.
 McGymmy shows and error message.

 Use case ends.